 Good user experience and design allow students to learn faster and stay on the right path in terms of their academic development.
 In order for a system to be considered effective and highly functional, it needs to have a good monitoring system as well as the ability to keep track of anything related to the learning experience.

-The ability to track things like grades, programs and absences are also quite important when it comes to an effective mobile experience.
-In addition, a favourable mobile app experience helps student engagement, enabling greater co-op potential between students.
+The ability to track things like grades, programs and absences is also quite important when it comes to an effective mobile experience.
+In addition, a favorable mobile app experience helps student engagement, enabling greater co-op potential between students.

 With the help of a good mobile app experience, the school staff can track and analyze huge amounts of information that they wouldn’t be able to do in the past.
 The software tracks and collects valuable information regarding student experiences in class and help teachers evaluate their performance and gather feedback in order to improve their lessons and their work altogether.
 This makes it significantly easier for teachers to capture up-to-date information they can use to make informed decisions.